KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/step-indicator.md

 1. Test keyboard only, then screen reader + keyboard actions

-   - Tab, arrow keys or ctl+tab: Focus visibly moves to the expandable region
+    - Tab, arrow keys or ctl+tab: Focus visibly moves to the part of the control that is interactive
     - Spacebar: Activates on iOS and Android
     - Enter: Activates on Android

 2. Test mobile screenreader gestures

-   - Swipe: Focus moves to the element, expresses its name, role (state, if applicable)
+    - Swipe: Focus moves to the control, expresses its name, role, state (if applicable)
-   - Doubletap: Activates the expandable region
+    - Doubletap: Activates the control

 3. Listen to screenreader output on all devices

-   - Name: Purpose is clear and matches visible label
+    - Name: Purpose is clear (ex: "Step 6 of 7, Account")
-   - Role: Identifies as an expandable region in iOS and expandable region or "double tap to activate" in Android
+    - Role: Identifies itself as a button or dropdown
-   - Group: Visible label is grouped or associated with the expandable region in a single swipe
-   - State: Expresses its state (expanded/collapsed)

 4. Test device settings

     - Text resize: Text can resize up to 200% without losing information

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/native-criteria/controls/step-indicator](https://www.magentaa11y.com/MagentaA11yV2#/native-criteria/controls/step-indicator)